ValksGodotTools/GodotModulesCSharp-Old/README.md

 See [CONTRIBUTING.md](https://github.com/valkyrienyanko/GodotLuaModdingTest/blob/main/CONTRIBUTING.md)

 A lot of this is overwhelming at times, just making a minor contribution here and there is a huge motivator for me.
 Talk to me through Discord valk#9904 if you need more info on something.

+Another way to contact me is by joining this [Discord](https://discord.gg/866cg8yfxZ)